robleroni/Puerro/docs/04-State-Management.md

 ## Problems / Restrictions

-With a managed state an application can become harder to manage.
-It is imperative, that state is always stored in the same way to keep consistency and maintainability.
-This is a restriction that is tedious for small projects.
+With a managed state an application can become harder to manage and comprehend.
+It is important, that state is always stored in the same way to keep consistency and maintainability.
+This is a restriction that can be tedious for small projects.

 If the state updates the UI automatically, bugs can be hard to trace through the abstractions.